amandamfielding/hungry-sharks/README.md

 `game_view.js`: Stores the Game instance and the canvas context.

 `game.js`:  Keeps track of the current round and winning or losing.

-`round.js`: Holds the collection of sharks and keeps them in the dimensions of the space.
-Responsible for moving the objects, drawing the game, keeping track of which sharks have been fed.
+Holds the collection of sharks and keeps them in the dimensions of the space.
+Responsible for moving the objects and drawing the game..

 `utils.js`: Handles vector math.

 `moving_object.js`: Parent class for things that move.

 `shark.js`: Inherits from moving_object.
-Will have the specific methods like changing colors when clicked and toggling fed.
+Will have an attribute to keep track of if it is fed.
+Will have the methods like changing colors when clicked and toggling fed.

 ### Implementation Timeline